 Not only has online training been used with adults, but it has also been used with teenagers.
-A total of 904 students in grades 8 and 9 were enrolled an Internet-delivered stress-prevention program as a possible alternative for school-based implementation of mental health program.
-The results showed a considerable knowledge gain among participants in the online-program.
-The number of positive cognitions in stress-evoking situations also increased.
-Although online-prevention stress-prevention program cannot completely substitute the school-based face-to-face-training, it can be seen as an effective and economic complement to conventional methods of mental health promotion (Fridrici & Lohaus, 2009).
+A total of 904 adolescents in grades 8 and 9 were enrolled an Internet-delivered stress-prevention program as a possible alternative for school-based implementation of mental health promotion.
+The results showed a considerable knowledge gain for participants of the online-program.
+The number of positive cognitions in stress-evoking situations also increased, although this effect was only observed in the school-based online-training setting.
+Although online-prevention cannot completely substitute school-based face-to-face-training, it can be seen as an effective and economic complement to conventional methods of health promotion (Fridrici & Lohaus (2009).